acconeer/acconeer-python-exploration/README.md

 ## Quickstart for Windows

-There is a portable version of the Exploration Tool for Windows:
+There is a portable version of the Acconeer Exploration Tool for Windows:

 * [Download](https://developer.acconeer.com/download/portable_exploration_tool-zip/) the zip file and extract
 * Double click the `update.bat` file and wait for the installation to finish, which takes a couple of minutes